The Community of Saint Clare is a contemplative community of women within the Anglican Church. See our front page for our latest news updates.

 The rest of each day is divided between personal prayer, work, meals and recreation.

-St Mary’s Convent has a fairly large garden in which the sisters grow fruit and vegetables both for the Community and its Guests.
+St Mary’s Convent has a large garden in which the sisters grow fruit and vegetables both for the Community and its Guests.

 The sisters work in a variety of ways to earn their living.